 It’s Easy to Say That You Are Too Busy With Other Things.

 This is a busy occupation there are thousands of jobs to be done and you can easily be swamped by them.
 However, whether you realize it or not, you do prioritize what you do.
 Imagine if you were doing the wages (which is an important job) and the phone rang, it’s a big wedding booking.
 Which job would your prioritize?
 Then a fire breaks out in the kitchen and people are screaming of your help, now what gets the priority?

 Those are extreme examples but can you see you do prioritize.
-It’s just that 99% of the time you do it unconsciously and if marketing is one of those things you don’t like, don’t trust and can’t get the hang of, it will always be way down the list priorities.
+It’s just that 99% of the time you do it unconsciously and if marketing your restaurant is one of those things you don’t like, don’t trust and can’t get the hang of, it will always be way down the list priorities.
 It will always be the thing you don’t get round to because you are too busy doing other things.